d3ga/GitHub-API/README.md

 # GitHub-API
-This React.js application using the GitHub API searches for users and displays details about their profile.
+Used GitHub's API and React to build a user search, that accesses user data, like their location, followers, repositories and their website if exists.

 See it [live](https://github-api.netlify.com/)